Goldenkrew3000/SM-R860/README.md

-# SM-R860 Watch Project
+# Galaxy Watch 4 40mm (SM-R860)
-## A sort-of reverse engineering of the SM-R860 and removing the need for a phone app
+## A sort-of reverse engineering of the SM-R860 and custom firmware

 # Sub-Projects:
 ## WatchApp